 The debate of who’s the best welterweight in boxing between Terence Crawford and Errol Spence Jr. is actually very close.
 While both make great cases for this spot, it’s Spence who gets the nod based on his superior resume.

 Spence became welterweight champion handing Kell Brook his first loss at welterweight going on to successfully defend his title against Carlos Ocampo, Mikey Garcia, Shawn Porter, and Danny Garcia.
-In August, he will arguably have his toughest opponent yet when he steps in the ring with Manny Pacquiao.
+Unfortunately, an eye injury forced him out of his planned bout against Manny Pacquiao with there being no reports currently on when he will return to the ring.

 1. Canelo Alvarez

-- Canelo Alvarez record: 56-1-2, unified WBA, WBC and WBO Super Middleweight champion
+- Canelo Alvarez record: 57-1-2, undisputed Super Middleweight champion

 There is no fighter in boxing with the star power or a resume that compares to Canelo Alvarez.
 He is not only number one boxer in the world today, he is making a case for being the greatest Mexican fighter in boxing history.

 In his last six fights, he has won world titles in three weight classes and unified in two (middleweight and super middleweight).
-This includes ending the unbeaten runs of two of the best super middleweights in the world Callum Smith and Billy Joe Saunders.
-He is one belt away from becoming the first ever undisputed champion in the history of the super middleweight division.
+This includes ending the unbeaten runs of Callum Smith, Billy Joe Saunders and Caleb Plant on his way to becoming the first ever undisputed champion in the history of the super middleweight division.